Glastonbury 2025 lineup announced including final two headliners

 The Glastonbury 2025 lineup has been announced, revealing that British rock band The 1975 and US pop star Olivia Rodrigo will join Neil Young as the festival’s three headliners.

-Other acts on the lineup include Brit Award-winning, Grammy-nominated star Charli XCX, singer RAYE, Grammy-winning rapper Doechii, British hip-hop artist Loyle Carner, Scottish rock band Biffy Clyro, rapper Busta Rhymes.
+Other acts on the lineup include Brit Award and Grammy-winning star Charli XCX, singer RAYE, Grammy-winning rapper Doechii, British hip-hop artist Loyle Carner, Scottish rock band Biffy Clyro and rapper Busta Rhymes.

 It was announced last year that Rod Stewart will take on the Sunday teatime Legends Slot on the Pyramid Stage.

+Organisers seem intent on offering festival-goers a mix of both established and new talent, from Nineties-formed electronic pioneers The Prodigy, Canadian artist Alanis Morissette and rock band The Libertines to “Messy” star Lola Young, US pop singer Gracie Abrams, and viral star Shaboozey, whose single “A Bar Song (Tipsy)” has been a near-permanent fixture on TikTok since its release.

-Led by frontman Matty Healy, The 1975 will top the Friday billing on the Pyramid Stage, marking their debut as headliners.
+The 1975, led by frontman Matty Healy, will top the Friday billing on the Pyramid Stage, marking their debut as headliners.
 They are Glastonbury veterans, having performed at the Worthy Farm bonanza three times, including in 2014 and 2016.

-Healy is known as one of UK music’s most divisive figures, and appeared to be called out at Glastonbury in 2023 by his labelmate Rina Sawayama over a number of controversial comments he made during a podcast episode.

-The 1975 are currently being sued by the organisers of a festival in Malaysia, which was shut down after Healy kissed one of his bandmates, bassist Ross MacDonald, onstage at the Good Vibes Festival in Kuala Lumpur in 2023.
-Healy said he was protesting the country’s anti-LGBT laws.

 Rodrigo proved herself to be a favourite among Glastonbury-goers back in 2022, when she appeared on the Other Stage and brought out British singer Lily Allen to sing her song “F*** You” in response to the US Supreme Court ruling over Roe v Wade.